UniversalDependencies/docs/_2016-09-05--06-prague/function.md

 The main thing is that the device works .

+The problem is that she is not happy .

 ===With to + inf complement===

 This was to be the second time Athens would host the games